ara1399/JSBEdit/README.md

 JSBSimEdit JE is a Java refactor of the broken and outdated JSBSimCommander program written in C++.

-JSBSimEdit JE assists with the creation and modification of XML flight config files for various aircraft used in the flight simulation software, JSBSim.
+JSBSimEdit JE assists with the modification of XML flight config files for various aircraft used in the flight simulation software, JSBSim.

 JSBSim is a data driven software package for aircraft simulation.
 JSBSim is widely used in the Aerospace industry for modeling and simulation.
 JSBSim is also used as the simulation engine for